Many factors contribute to food insecurity and hunger,* among them:

-To get by in the Fort Worth/Arlington area:
+To get by in the Dallas-Fort Worth-Arlington area:

-In contrast, to qualify for government assistance such as the SNAP (Supplemental Nutrition Assistance Program, or “Food Stamps”), a family of four (in 2010) can earn no more than $22,050 a year (an average of $424 a week).
+In contrast, to qualify for government assistance such as the SNAP (Supplemental Nutrition Assistance Program, or “Food Stamps”), in Texas, a family of four (in 2014) can earn no more than $30,624 a year (an average of $588.92 a week).
 In addition, SNAP is meant to only supplement, not completely fulfill, a household’s food budget.

 Assistance programs for low-income families may stop fall into poverty